StanfordSpezi/SpeziStorage/README.md

 ## Setup

 > [!IMPORTANT]
-> If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) setup the core Spezi infrastructure.
+> If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) to setup the core Spezi infrastructure.

 You can configure the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).